Healthdirect Free Australian health advice you can count on.

 How can I stop using speed?

 Getting off speed can be difficult.
-If you are struggling with withdrawal, speak to your doctor.
-They can help you manage withdrawal symptoms, and advise you on treatment options, such as:
+If you are struggling, speak with your doctor.
+They can advise you on treatment options, such as:

 Resources and support